 For many new investors, the stock market can be a vast and confusing place.
-There are so many different investment options available, it can be scary to take the first step.
+There are so many different investment options available, that it can be scary to take the first step.
 Even armed with some basic investment knowledge, many beginners don’t think they know enough to invest money or will be able to find the right investments with stock picking\individual stocks.

-If this sounds like you, then the three fund portfolio may be for you.
+If this sounds like you, then the three-fund portfolio may be for you.
 This is a very simple strategy to invest your money that will get you into the investing game and headed in the right direction.

 What is the 3 Fund Portfolio?

-The three fund portfolio is a very simplistic investment strategy.
+The three-fund portfolio is a very simplistic investment strategy.
 For all the investment options out there, the stock market can mostly be boiled down to three main categories.
 Domestic stocks, International stocks, and bonds.
 Using these three main categories as a guide, the three fund portfolio aims to take advantage of all three by investing in one fund that focuses on each of the investment categories.

 Who is the 3 Fund Portfolio For?

-The three fund portfolio can really be implemented by anybody.
+The three-fund portfolio can really be implemented by anybody.
 Also called the “Lazy Portfolio”, this investing strategy is mostly for those of us who really want to invest, but don’t want to spend a lot of time and effort doing it.
 This is also commonly known as passive investing.
 By using a simplified strategy like this, the investor can be “lazy” and really use more of a “set it and forget it” method of investing.

-The other main user of the three fund portfolio might be a new investor looking to open a brokerage account or other investment account.
+The other main use of the three fund portfolio might be a new investor looking to open a brokerage account or other investment account.
 As mentioned, the stock market can be an intimidating place for new investors, and keeping it simple is a great way to get started.
 Once you’ve been able to get your feet wet with the three fund portfolio you can always choose to continue on with it or venture out into new methods of investing as well.

 Why Use the 3 Fund Portfolio?

 There are a few reasons you might want to consider a simple investment strategy such as this.
 As mentioned already, a big reason is its simplicity.
 Don’t mistake simple for ineffective though.
 Just because you’re not out chasing stocks, doesn’t mean you won’t see good returns.
-Because the three fund investment portfolio invests in the three mains areas of the stock market, you’ll see good returns no matter which sector is doing well.
+Because the three fund investment portfolio invests in the three main areas of the stock market, you’ll see good returns no matter which sector is doing well.
 This is due to the diversification of stocks and bonds within the strategy.
 Almost every investor will tell you that having a diversified portfolio is essential when investing.
 Basically the equivalent to “don’t put all your eggs in one basket”, spreading your assets across the domestic stocks, international stocks, and bonds, will expose you to a broad part of the market and will keep the volatility of your portfolio at a relatively low level.

 Another big factor of why you should use the 3 fund portfolio is because it encourages the use of index funds.
 Index funds are not actively managed like mutual funds or ETFs(Exchange-traded funds) are and are considered to be low risk.
 Index funds will have much lower net expense ratios (management fees) as well.
 Historically speaking, over the long term, having an actively managed portfolio by including managed funds won’t outperform index funds, making the low-cost index funds even more attractive.
-They won’t have a high yield, but they are are a great long term investments and with compounding on your side, you can’t go wrong with index funds.
+They won’t have a high yield, but they are great long term investments and with compounding on your side, you can’t go wrong with index funds.

 Although the difference in fees may look like a small percentage, that could add up to tens of thousands of dollars over the course of an investing career of 20 to 30 years.
 No matter who you use, there will always be a variety of index funds.
 Vanguard, Schwab, T. Rowe Price, and Fidelity, for example, all have their own index funds covering the total stock market.

-Finally, time is a big factor for using the 3 fund portfolio as well.
+Finally, time is a big factor in using the 3 fund portfolio as well.
 Many people are extremely busy these days and figuring out their next few trades isn’t always at the top of their list.
 Once you’ve implemented your investments in this strategy, you can simply set automatic contributions each month and let them go until you’re ready to take a look again.

 How to Start Using the 3 Fund Portfolio